SHsuperCM/CITResewn/docs/index.md

 Contact the pack author and inform them.
 In the mean time you can enable broken paths in the config (try to avoid doing this please).

 ### Anything else:
-Feel free to open an [Issue](https://github.com/SHsuperCM/CITResewn/issues) for anything CIT Resewn!
+Feel free to open an [Issue](https://github.com/SHsuperCM/CITResewn/issues) or DM @SHsuperCM on the Fabric discord server for anything regarding CIT Resewn!